PICTURED: 2024 Summer Staff

 PICTURED: Image 1: Sydney, Sarah, Lily watching their campers at the pond.
 Image 2: Eli, Lane, and Micah being goofy after supervising kids at the ball courts.
 Image 3: Hollyn and two volunteers, maybe future staff 😉 Ani and Emma.

-Women’s Retreat & Good Conversations.
+Women’s Retreat Weekend

-Sr. High & Young Adult Snow Camp
+Sr. High – Young Adult Snow Camp

-Jr. High & Young Adult Snow Camp
+Jr High-Young Adult Snow Camp

-Summer Staff Recruiting
+Summer Staff Recruiting Trip